Just as Arizona is known for its Five C’s, sailboat racing has its own Five C’s: Competition, Cooperation, Courtesy

-We ask that you include in your nomination a brief story about the nominee including an example of them in action, and why you think they are deserving of this recognition.
+We ask that you include with your nomination a brief story about the nominee, including an example or two of them in action and why you think they are deserving of this recognition.

 Sportsmanship can mean different things to different people.
-Read further for some ideas to get you thinking about who exhibits some or most of the attributes that define a good sport.
+Read further for ideas to get you thinking about who exhibits some or most of the attributes that define a good sport.

-Below are a few of the more obvious practices, attributes, and actions of good sportsmanship in sailboat racing.
+Below are a few apparent practices, attributes, and actions of good sportsmanship in sailboat racing.

 - Personal Improvement.
 You strive to be a better sailor.
 You read, take classes, spend time on the water, attend regattas, teach and coach others, and ask questions.
 Winning is exciting but it is not everything.
 Getting skilled is more a source of enjoyment than dusting awards on a shelf.

 - Recognize and Encourage Others.
 Engaging with other competitors before or after the race.
 You want them to be as good as you or better, so you have actual competition.
 Notice when someone is trying their best and share some of your knowledge of the sport, the boat, sail trim, tactics, etc.

 - Mind Your Manners.
 Saying “please” and “thank you” goes a long way – being courteous to other boaters, racers, and cruisers alike.
 No screaming at others to “get out of the way.”
 No one “owns” the water we sail on, and many other boaters don’t even know a race is happening.
 They have a right to be on the water like we do, so being polite matters.